dandertery/ImageProcessingProgram/README.md

   Erode / Dilate (not found to be useful)

 # Spectral Filters
 Spectral filters not only consider a 2D kernel(for example 5 x 5 pixels) but work across channels to reduce inter-channel noise.
+This is achieved by filtering a kernel consisting of a pixel and its corresponding pixels in the other channels.
+This kernel size is therefore (1x1xn) depending on n channels.
 Filters tested spectrally:
   Median Blur
   Gaussian Blur